zafersn/seraotomasyon/README-EN.md

 <br><br><br>
 **And the operation is complete.
 If you have correctly connected the Raspberry pi motor drivers, you can now start checking the vehicle.**

+* Please  [ask!](https://github.com/zafersn/WiFi-RC-Controller-With-Camera/issues) what you do not understand.